-She hates a dry atmosphere.
-Mist her a couple of times a week or let her live in the bathroom, basking happily in steam.
+She really really loves humidity.
+Misther a couple of times a week or let her live in the bathroom, basking happily in steam.

-She likes moist soil, so water her whenever the top inch of soil is dry.
-Make sure excess water can drain freely.
+She likes moist soil, so check her weekly and water whenever the top inch of soil is dry.
+Let any excess drain off.

 Boston Fern; Sword Fern

 5-10cm; 20-30cm; 40-50cm

 6cm; 12cm; 20cm

 You’ll find Boston Ferns in the wild in humid, shady areas, like swamps and forests, in South and Central America, the West Indies and Africa.
 They love anywhere wet, hot and not too bright.
 As a houseplant, they really became popular with the Victorians - those guys absolutely loved an exotic houseplant - thriving in the poorly lit, likely damp homes of the 1800s.

 When looking after one at home, the rule is to never let a Boston fern dry out.
 Make sure to keep the soil moist and humidity level high.
 Although it's very tempting, try to resist touching their fronds as they really don't like it and it might turn them brown.